The 911 caller notes actor did not respond when found in an Orlando hotel room - ExBulletin

 Caller: “He’s not breathing, he’s not moving.”

-According to incident report published on Monday, family members had called the hotel to do a well-being check on Saget.
+According to the incident report released on Monday, family members called the hotel to do a welfare check on Saget.
 He was supposed to leave the hotel that day, but his family could not reach him.
 That’s when they called security to check he was okay.

 Receive late-breaking alerts in the FOX 35 News app.
 Download for iOS or Android